Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  ### 24. What is the difference between System.String and string?
- - string is used for fixed-size strings in C#, while System.String is used for all the strings.
+ - string is used for fied-size strings in C#, while System.String is used for all the strings.
  - There is no such class as System.String.
  -  There is none—string is an alias for System.
 String.
  - System.String is a VB.NET data type, while string is a C# type.

  ### 25. When break is used inside two nested for loops, does control come out of the inner for loop or the outer for loop?
  - It breaks from only the outer loop.
  - It breaks from all loops.
- - It breaks from only the inner loop.
+ - It breaks from only the inner loop.** <= Correct
  - It breaks from the outer loop after the second iteration.

 ### 26. You want to separate object construction from its representation.
 Which design pattern best fits this objective?
  - Adapter
  - Bridge
  - Singleton
- - Builder
+ - Builder ** <= Correct

  ### 27. You want to encapsulate a command request as an object.
 Which design pattern best fits this objective?
 - Command